drugis/drugis.org/software/addis2/stories.md

 Source: UMCG

-Tagline: As a user, I want a comprehensive overview of my other projects so that I can find and interact with them.
+Tagline: As a user, I want a comprehensive overview of my projects so that I can find and interact with them.
 In addition, I would like to be aware of other potentially interesting projects.

 Implementation checklist: